-Kuparuk oilfield, including parts of the existing oilfield infrastructure.
 The Colville River Delta survey area encompasses the original Alpine Development Project facilities (CD1 and CD2), constructed during 1998-2001, and the newer ASDP facilities CD3 (previously called Fiord or CD North) and CD4 (previously called Nanuq or CD South), constructed in 2004-2006.
 The CD3 and CD4 drill sites began producing oil in August and November 2006, respectively.
 CD3 is a roadless drill site, accessible by ice road in winter and by aircraft in all seasons, that is connected to CD1 by an elevated pipeline.
 A road and adjacent elevated pipeline connect the CD4 drill site to CD1.

-The NPRA survey area encompasses three more potential drill sites-CD5 (formerly called Alpine West), GMT1 (formerly CD6 or Lookout), GMT2 (formerly CD7 or Spark)-and a potential gravel mine site (also called Clover) that have been proposed for NPRA (BLM 2004).
-A new access road has been proposed by CPAI to connect these potential sites to the Alpine project facilities, requiring construction of a new bridge across the Nigliq (Nechelik) Channel of the Colville River.
+The NPRA survey area encompasses three additional potential drill sites-CD5 (formerly called Alpine West), GMT1 (formerly CD6 or Lookout), GMT2 (formerly CD7 or Spark)-and a potential gravel mine site (also called Clover) that have been proposed for NPRA (BLM 2004).
+A new access road has been proposed by CPAI to connect these potential sites to the Alpine Project facilities, requiring construction of a new bridge across the Niġliq (Nechelik) Channel of the Colville River.